fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 Hey _Civ_ fans,

-We’ve just rolled out Update 1.2.0!
+We've just rolled out Update 1.2.0!
 This update brings several highly-requested improvements, balance changes, and new features – many of which were shaped directly by your feedback.

-**A note for our Switch players**: Update 1.2.0 won’t be available on Switch just yet, and will be incorporated into our June update when _Civilization VII_ releases on Nintendo Switch 2.
-We know that’s frustrating, and we appreciate your patience.
+**A note for our Switch players**: Update 1.2.0 won't be available on Switch just yet, and will be incorporated into our June update when _Civilization VII_ releases on Nintendo Switch 2.
+We know that's frustrating, and we appreciate your patience.
 This extra time allows us to make sure everything will be working as intended for existing Nintendo Switch players, while laying the groundwork for an upgrade path for the future Nintendo Switch 2 release and support for cross-platform DLC ownership.
 The console-compatible version remains available with full crossplay support with Steam in the meantime (instructions on how to access [here](https://support.civilization.com/hc/en-us/articles/38491526836243-Civilization-VII-Patch-Mismatch-and-Crossplay-Impact)).

-In this update, you’ll find the return of Multiplayer Teams, a rework to how Food and growth scale over time, significant updates to Resources, and more.
-We’ve highlighted the biggest changes in the Feature Spotlight section below, and further down you’ll find the full notes covering addressed issues, AI improvements, UI polish, and several more changes under the hood.
+In this update, you'll find the return of Multiplayer Teams, a rework to how Food and growth scale over time, significant updates to Resources, and more.
+We've highlighted the biggest changes in the Feature Spotlight section below, and further down you'll find the full notes covering addressed issues, AI improvements, UI polish, and several more changes under the hood.

 If you read our [April 8 Update Check-In](https://civilization.2k.com/civ-vii/news/civ-vii-update-check-in-apr-8/), you already know this is part of a bigger development roadmap.
-Update 1.2.0 sets the stage for a lot of what’s coming next – especially as we continue to refine the core systems, improve the UI and pacing, and support the game with more ways to play.
+Update 1.2.0 sets the stage for a lot of what's coming next – especially as we continue to refine the core systems, improve the UI and pacing, and support the game with more ways to play.

-We’ll keep on listening, iterating, and adjusting as we go – so please keep sharing your thoughts, especially as you dig into new features and changes to systems.
+We'll keep on listening, iterating, and adjusting as we go – so please keep sharing your thoughts, especially as you dig into new features and changes to systems.
 Hope you enjoy the update, and read on for the full notes!

 _**A note on mods:**_ _downloaded mods may not be compatible with this update.
 Keep an eye out for updates from the mod author!_